AlexBNelson/CompositionTool/README.md

 Images and their 'tracings' are saved by serializing them as a SerializableComposite object using the SerializableComReader class extending MouseAdapter.

-[h1]The main class is CompositorA1 and a list of tasks and potential changes can be found as comments at the top of the class.
+## H2 The main class is CompositorA1 and a list of tasks and potential changes can be found as comments at the top of the class.
 Informative comments are in lower case, whilst temporary comments are in upper case.
-PanelA1 contains all the swing presentation components. [/h1]
+PanelA1 contains all the swing presentation components.

 I am also learning JUnit testing concurrently with the creation of this project and I hope to implement a fuller testing framework over time.